The song of songs, which is Solomon’s. Let him kiss me with the kisses of his mouth: for thy love is better than wine.~Song 1:1-2 KJV

-Mandy recalled a time of study where she had studied Old Testament customs.
-When a gentleman was ready to propose to his bride, he would offer her a cup of wine.
-If she sipped, and spoke, she was agreeing to her suitor’s proposal of marriage.
+She opened her Bible and read verse two again, recalling a time where she’d studied Old Testament customs.
+According to Jewish tradition, when a gentleman was ready to propose to his bride, he’d offer her a cup of wine.
+If she sipped from the cup, and spoke, she was agreeing to her suitor’s marriage proposal.

 Within the pages of this allegorical romance, she read about her Lord’s pierced, gem-set hands, the Communion elements, the myrrh and frankincense, and so much more….

-“I’ve been kissed with the kisses of Your peace,” Mandy said to her Beloved Lord Jesus as she tarried.
+“I’ve been kissed with the kisses of Your peace, my Beloved,” Jenny said to her Bridegroom as she tarried in His spiritual embrace.
 “I’ve been kissed by my Husband-King.
-Your allegorical name may be Beloved Solomon–which translates as Beloved Peacemaker– but I know Your true identity is Jesus Christ.”
+Your allegorical name may be Beloved Solomon–Beloved Peacemaker– but I know Your true identity is Jesus Christ.”

 Envision yourself as the Bride of Christ as allegorically portrayed in Song of Solomon.
 This is who you are!